nhydock/WingDB/Readme.md

 ## How do I search the wing-db?

 When any commit gets pushed to master, a redis database in heroku is updated through a git integration.
 An API is available which performs geospatial searches of the data to find restaurants near you that have wings.
-Additional information available within the geojson as part of the specification can be filtered by clients who which to implement additional functionality.
+Additional information available within the geojson as part of the specification can be filtered by clients who may to implement additional functionality.

 The reference API currently is available at http://wing-knight.herokuapp.com and has the following routes